devclahore/hackathon-tips/README.md

 ## Document effectively

-If you build a great product but are unable to convey that or present that to the judges than it's as good as a "not so great product".
+If you build a great product but are unable to convey that or present that to the judges then it's as good as a "not so great product".
 Make sure that you document and present whatever you've built in the most effective manner possible.
 I can't stress this enough, it's half the challenge.
 Set aside dedicated time to work on the documentation or presentation (if applicable).
 Always, have a clear, working example of your product prepared beforehand.

 ## Be considerate of the evaluation criteria